macaktom-test/terraform-course/README.md

 6. Create Security Group to allow port 22,80,443
 7. Create a network interface with an ip in the subnet that was created in step 4
 8. Assign an elastic IP to the network interface created in step 7
+9. Setup Nginx server (using EC2 instance) and assign to it network interface, created in step 7